tosdr/tosback-versions/Barnesandnoble/Privacy Policy.md

 ### Contact Information

 If you have questions or concerns about this Privacy Policy or our privacy practices, you may contact us by emailing [privacy@barnesandnoble.com](mailto:privacy@barnesandnoble.com?subject=Privacy%20Policy).
-You may also mail inquiries and concerns to: Barnes & Noble 122 Fifth Avenue, New York, NY 10011.
+You may also mail inquiries and concerns to: Barnes & Noble 33 East 17th Street, New York, NY 10003.

-Effective Date: June 25, 2020
+Effective Date: February 1, 2021